iFaxity/vite-plugin-istanbul/README.md

 A Vite plugin to instrument your code for nyc/istanbul code coverage.
 In similar way as the Webpack Loader istanbul-instrumenter-loader.
 Only intended for use in development.

-Version v2.x for Vite v2.0, for Vite v1.0 install v1.x of this plugin
+Version v2.x for Vite v2.0, for Vite v1.0 install v1.x of this plugin.

+As of v2.1.0 you can toggle the coverage off by setting the env variable `VITE_COVERAGE='false'`, by default it will always instrument the code.
+To require the explicit definition of the variable, set the option `requireEnv` to **true**.

 Installation
 --------------------------